US sues SpaceX for alleged hiring discrimination against refugees and others

-WASHINGTON (AP) — The U.S. Department of Justice on Thursday sued SpaceX, the rocket company founded and run by Elon Musk, for alleged hiring discrimination against refugees and people seeking or already granted asylum.
+WASHINGTON (AP) — The U.S. Department of Justice on Thursday sued SpaceX, the rocket company founded and run by Elon Musk, for alleged hiring discrimination against refugees and people granted asylum.

 The department charged that SpaceX also refused to “fairly” consider applications from this group of people or to hire them.
 The positions in question included both ones requiring advanced degrees and others such as welders, cooks and crane operators at the company.

-Note: This story was first published on August 24, 2023.
-It was updated on August 25, 2023, to correct that the lawsuit accuses SpaceX of discrimination against refugees and asylum grantees, not seekers.